PDCConf/PDCConf/README.md

-- 👋 Hi, I’m Powerhell DevOps and Cloud Conference
+- 👋 Hi, I’m Platform DevOps and Cloud Conference
 - 👀 I’m interested in PowerShell DevOps Cloud and actually everythong in IT.

 <!---